FelipeRT98/Drops/README.md

 2. Choose the screensaver:
    - **(XP, Vista)**: Use the Control Panel → Display → Screen Saver settings.
    - **(Windows 7 and later)**: Search for Screen Saver in the Start menu or Settings.

+## Build

+Drops was developed in Visual C++ 2008 on Windows XP, using C++03.

+To build the project yourself:

+1. Recreate the original development setup.
+2. Open the project in Visual C++ 2008.
+3. Compile and build the screensaver executable.
+4. Change the extension of the Drops.exe to Drops.scr